William Baskerville Hamilton

-William Baskerville Hamilton was a historian at Duke University who focused on the history of the American South and of Great Britain.
+William Baskerville Hamilton (March 7, 1908 – July 17, 1972) was a historian at Duke University who focused on the history of the American South and of Great Britain.
 He was assistant managing editor of little magazine South Atlantic Quarterly from 1956, and managing editor from 1958 until just before his death in 1972.

 Biography

 Youth and education

-William Baskerville Hamilton was born on 7 March 1908 in Jackson, Mississippi, where he attended public school.
-He went to the University of Mississippi, where he got his degrees in history, an AB (1928) and an MA (1931).
+William Baskerville Hamilton was born on March 7, 1908 in Jackson, Mississippi, where he attended public school.
+He went to the University of Mississippi, where he received his degrees in history, an AB (1928) and an MA (1931).
 He taught in the public schools in Jackson and in Holly Springs between 1928 and 1934, and then moved to North Carolina to attend Duke University.

 Academic career

 He received his Ph.D. from the university in 1938, with a dissertation on Mississippi history.
 He began teaching at Duke in 1936 and stayed there until his death.
 His dissertation, supervised by William K. Boyd, was much used by later scholars.
 He was taught British history by William T. Laprade.
 He taught and published on the contemporary history of the Commonwealth of Nations, and helped establish the Center for Commonwealth Studies at Duke.
 His scholarly work led him to many international trips to England and its colonies and dependencies (Canada, New Zealand, Australia, Ghana, and Nigeria).